 Ok, so I have those struggles.
 I think I’m not alone.
 Actually, I know I’m not.

 Let’s start with a little bit different question.
 In how many fields anyone could be an expert?
-My personal feeling is like about three, but the average will be definitely less, probably just one.
+My personal feeling is about three, but the average will definitely be less, probably just one.
 For example, I think I’m an expert in one field, computer programming.
 I feel when I decide how to solve some problem, I know for sure the result is not going to be a disaster.
-Because I put a lot of energy to always read, learn, try, use, everything.
-It’s my daily??? job and I also do some projects at home.
-Without programming at home, I wouldn’t feel as an expert at all, yet.
+Because I put a lot of energy always to read, learn, try, use, everything.
+It’s my daily job, and I also do some projects at home.
+Without programming at home, I wouldn’t feel like an expert at all, yet.
 So it’s like 8+ hours a day.
 Every day.
 For more than ten years already.

 Of course, those two hobbies take a lot of energy that I don’t have time for anything else.
 The day has only 24 hours…

-Now comes my first struggle: if to be able to decide properly takes a lot of studies, how could I vote for some candidate I barely know?
-It seems it’s better off to let vote people who keep an eye on politics at least every other day.
+Now comes my first struggle: if to be able to decide appropriately takes a lot of studies, how could I vote for some candidate I barely know?
+It seems it’s better to let vote people who keep an eye on politics, at least, every other day.
 But actually, it means let vote people who think they know what’s happening in politics.
 Which sounds just horrible.

-I think I know what many of you are going to think now, like to read a little bit about what’s happening in my government every day is not too much work.
+I think I know what many of you are going to think now, like to read a bit about what’s happening in my government every day is not too much work.
 Ok, try to think of something you like and something you don’t like and compare results.
-Definitely result of something you like is going to be far more effective and better.
+Definitely, the result of something you like is going to be far more effective and better.

-To put it into my second struggle: many people say people have a short memory and cannot remember past of candidates.
-I would for sure fall into that category.
-Because politics isn’t something I like, I would have a problem to remember all details, even major ones!
+To put it into my second struggle: many people say people have a short memory and cannot remember the past of candidates.
+I would, for sure, fall into that category.
+Because politics isn’t something I like, I would have a problem remembering all details, even major ones!
 Another question is if that even matters.
 People can change and deserve a second chance, right?
-Let’s be honest, who of us has a perfect past?
+Let’s be honest: who of us has a perfect past?

 To summarise it, everyone should vote during the election, right?
 But how I can vote with a clear conscience?
-Tell me your opinion!
+Let me know your opinion!

-Maybe I just should ignore everything, vote by feeling and don’t care later if it was a good decision.
+Maybe I just should ignore everything, vote by feeling, and don’t care later if it was the right decision.
 And without any feeling not vote at all.
 Because life is short to do something you don’t like.